Finder makes money from featured partners, but editorial opinions are our own.

 Don’t forget to find out how you can access customer support if you have a problem, such as phone, live chat and email.
 Will support be available during US market hours?

-Compare online stock trading platforms for buying US stocks in Canada
+Compare online platforms for investing in US stocks from Canada

 Not all brokers or trading platforms provide access to global stock exchanges, so if you want to buy and sell US shares, you’ll need to find one that offers the service.